 As mentioned, in Rasheed’s very entertaining 16 years in the league — which included two retirements — he set records for most techs ever, most ejections ever and most techs in a season.
 He was also breaking his own tech records season after season and found ways to get ejected quicker and quicker.
 How quick?
 How about 85 seconds in this game.

-Although I’m honoring Sheed on his birthday by emphasizing his temper and getting kicked off the court, I could go on and on about all of the good things the NBA champion and 4 x NBA All-Star did on the court at North Carolina and as a member of the Bullets, Blazers, Pistons, Celtics, Knicks and even Hawks for 1 game.
-I could also go on and on about all the good things he’s been doing off the court such as delivering water to the people of Flint.
+Although I’m honoring Sheed on his birthday by emphasizing his temper and getting kicked off the court, I could go on and on about all of the good things the NBA champion and 4 x NBA All-Star did on the court at North Carolina and as a member of the Bullets, Blazers, Pistons, Celtics, Knicks and even Hawks for one game.
+I could also go on and on about all the good things he’s been doing off the court, such as delivering water to the people of Flint, Michigan.

-A young Sheed was also the USA Today High School Player of the Year after averaging 16 points, 15 rebounds and 7 blocks in just 19 minutes a game during his senior year.
-And no he didn’t only play 19 minutes a game because he was acting like this….
+Young Sheed was also the USA Today High School Player of the Year after averaging 16 points, 15 rebounds and 7 blocks in just 19 minutes a game during his senior year.
+And no he didn’t only play 19 minutes a game because he was acting like this…

 WHY I GOT SO MANY TECHS WITH SHEED & DRAYMOND